roaked/roaked.github.io/content/docs/1designsimu/4compmechs/_index.md

 {{< /katex >}}

 In the previous Gauss integration, 'w' corresponds to the integration weights.
 For a 1x1 integration, the integration is performed solely at the center of the element, with a weight of w = 1.
 For 2x1 or 1x2 integration, each 'w' value represents the sum of 2 reduced integrals (2 different points within the element), and the weight is w=2.
 For a 2x2 integration, the summation includes 4 reduced integrals (4 different points), and w=1.
-The values of {{< katex >}}\overline x and \overline \y{{< /katex >}} correspond to the Gauss points.
+The values of {{< katex >}}\overline{x} and \overline{y}{{< /katex >}} correspond to the Gauss points.